estebanangelm/investment_analysis/README.md

 1. Companies that increase their revenue year on year also increase their stock price.

-2. Information Technology companies have higher price returns than the rest of the companies in other sectors.

-3. Companies with high profitability have high investment returns for stockholders.
+2. Companies with high profitability have high investment returns for stockholders.

 These hypotheses are general and can give us a snapshot of internal business variables that affect the performance of a stock in the market.
 In the future, the idea with this project is going to another level of fundamental analysis.
 I want to find the relation between the quality of the people leading a business and the results of the companies and also analyzing the official communications using NLP.

-## Project Workflow
+## Plan of Action

 This data analysis project will follow the following steps: